NBA Hall of Fame

 His 1960 squad, featuring future Hall of Famers Jerry Lucas and John Havlicek (as well as a young reserve named Bobby Knight), is widely considered one of the most dominant teams in the history of the sport, winning the National Championship with an average margin of victory of nearly 20 points.
 For his extraordinary leadership and three-decade commitment to the game, he was inducted into the Basketball Hall of Fame in 1986.

-Taylor' Awards & Records
+Taylor' Awards & Honors

 • NCAA Division I (1960)